osctl - command line interface for container management.

 mark containers that should be automatically started when their pool is imported

-using command ct set autostart
+using command ct set autostart.

 When a pool is imported, its containers marked for start are sorted in a queue